Steward

 Those categories shape buyer confidence, insurance conversations, and maintenance planning.

-Make the gap list explicit
+Make the missing-record list explicit

 That honesty is better than pretending the record is complete.